jiggy-ai/jiggybase/README.md

 - `--dir`: The directory you want to upload.
 - `--file`: The file you want to upload.

-If neither `--file` nor `--dir` options are provided, the script will automatically process the last argument as a file or directory.
+If neither `--file` nor `--dir` options are provided, the script will automatically process other arguments as a file or directory.